The feast of Saint Lucia: origins, meaning and links with pagan deities. Astrological interpretation and Fengshui.

 The Statue of Saint Lucia during the religious feast of the patron saint of Syracuse – By Salvo Cannizzaro – www.panoramio.com, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=27562294

-The liturgical memory of Saint Lucia, Christian martyr of Syracuse and virgin protector of sight and eyes, falls on December 13.
-Before the introduction of the Gregorian calendar (1582), the feast fell close to the winter solstice (hence the saying “Saint Lucia the shortest day there is”), but it no longer coincided with the adoption of the new calendar for a difference of 10 days.
-The celebration of the feast on a day close to the winter solstice is probably also due to the desire to replace ancient popular feasts that celebrate light and are celebrated in the same period in the northern hemisphere, such as the Jewish feast of Hanukkah, which lasts eight days like the celebrations for the saint in Syracuse, or the feast of Diwali celebrated in India.
-The cult of Saint Lucia also presents several affinities with the cult of Artemis, the ancient Greek divinity venerated in Syracuse on the island of Ortigia.
-To Artemis, as to Saint Lucia, the quail and the island of Ortigia were sacred.
-Artemis and Lucia are both virgins.
-Artemis is also seen as the goddess of light while holding two lit and flaming torches in her hand.
+The liturgical memory of Saint Lucia, Christian martyr of Syracuse and virgin protector of sight and eyes, falls on December 13th.
+Before the introduction of the Gregorian calendar (1582), the feast fell close to the winter solstice (hence the saying “Saint Lucia the shortest day of the year is”), even if it no longer coincided with the new calendar for a difference of 10 days.
+The celebration of the feast on a day close to the winter solstice is probably also due to the desire to replace ancient popular feasts celebrating light and are celebrated in the same period in the northern hemisphere, such as the Jewish feast of Hanukkah, which lasts eight days like the celebrations for the saint in Syracuse, or the feast of Diwali celebrated in India.
+The cult of Saint Lucia also presents several affinities with that of Artemis, the ancient Greek divinity venerated in Syracuse on the island of Ortigia.
+To Artemis, as well as to Saint Lucia, the quail and the island of Ortigia itself were sacred.
+Both Artemis and Lucia are virgins.
+Artemis is also seen as the goddess of light while holding two lit and torches in her hand, lit and flaming.

 Artemis of Ephesus – goddess of fertility – By Marie-Lan Nguyen (2011), CC BY 2.5, https://commons.wikimedia.org/w/index.php?curid=17024170